decentldotland/ANS/README.md

 [ANS](https://ans.gg) is the first and only domain name service for the [Arweave](https://arweave.gg) network.
 Created by the [decent.land](https://decent.land) team, ANS provides readable names for the Arweave network addresses.

-**_the protocol has no token yet, any associated token's smart contract address or ticker is for testing purposes only_**

 ## Domain's string handling

 ANS registry contract uses the NFKC (Normalization Form Compatibility Composition) unicode normalization algorithm and case folding to normalize the label's string before comparing its length and allowing unicode that is predefined in the contract.
 Then, the label gets minted and stored according to its processed format (after normalization), following a Nameprep-like methodology.